 World Time Buddy is an online meeting scheduler, world clock and time zone converter.
-As a digital nomad, you’ll often be working with people in completely different time zones to you, and that can make scheduling phone calls and meetings tricky – not to mention keeping tabs on the actual time a project is due in.
+As a digital nomad, you’ll often be working with people in completely different time zones to you, and that can make scheduling phone calls and meetings tricky – not to mention keeping tabs on the actual time a project is due.

 Tracking your expenses is an essential part of making the digital nomad lifestyle sustainable, but it can be tricky keeping track of every stray receipt and purchase.
 Expensify makes this task so much easier, allowing you to photograph your receipts and store them in digital form.

 There you have it!
-These are only some great apps that you can use to make sure that you’re productive while working remotely and travelling the world.
+These are only some great apps that you can use to make sure that you’re productive while working remotely and traveling the world.
 You can find many more in this blog post and on this website.

 And finally, a word on how to stay productive during the most unproductive period of the year: summer!

 Whether you are working from an office, or somewhere remotely, chances are during summer you sometimes find yourself daydreaming about vacation instead of staying productive at work.